-Section 6.1 - Conduct of Disciplinary Investigation.
+Section 6.1 - Conduct of Disciplinary Investigation

-All complaints against an officer covered by this Agreement shall be processed in accordance with the procedures set forth in Appendix L.
+All complaints against an Officer covered by this Agreement shall be processed in accordance with the procedures set forth in Appendix L.

-Whenever an officer covered by this Agreement is the subject of a disciplinary investigation other than Summary Punishment, the interrogation will be conducted in the following manner:
+Whenever an Officer covered by this Agreement is the subject of a disciplinary investigation other than Summary Punishment, the interrogation will be conducted in the following manner:

-- A. The interrogation of the officer, other than in the initial stage of the investigation, shall be scheduled at a reasonable time, preferably while the officer is on duty, or if feasible, during daylight hours. - B. The interrogation, depending upon the allegation, will normally take place at the officer's unit of assignment, the Independent Police Review Authority, the Internal Affairs Division or other appropriate location. - C. Prior to an interrogation, the officer under investigation shall be informed of the identities of: the person in charge of the investigation, the interrogation officer and all persons present during the interrogation and shall be advised whether the interrogation will be audio recorded.
-When a formal statement is being taken, all questions directed to the officer under interrogation shall be asked by and through one interrogator. - D. Unless the Superintendent of Police specifically authorizes in writing, no complaint or allegation of any misconduct concerning any incident or event which occurred five (5) years prior to the date the complaint or allegation became known to the Department shall be made the subject of a Complaint Register investigation or be re-opened or re-investigated after five (5) years from the date the Compliant Register number was issued.
+- A. The interrogation of the Officer, other than in the initial stage of the investigation, shall be scheduled at a reasonable time, preferably while the Officer is on duty, or if feasible, during daylight hours. - B. The interrogation, depending upon the allegation, will normally take place at the Officer's unit of assignment, the Independent Police Review Authority ("IPRA"), the Internal Affairs Division ("IAD") or other appropriate location. - C. Prior to an interrogation, the Officer under investigation shall be informed of the identities of: the person in charge of the investigation, the designated primary interrogation officer, the designated secondary interrogation officer, if any, and all persons present during the interrogation and shall be advised whether the interrogation will be audio recorded.
+When a formal statement is being taken, questions directed to the Officer under interrogation shall first be asked by the designated primary interrogator.
+Unless both parties agree, no more than two members of IPRA or IAD will be present in the interview room during questioning.
+A secondary interrogator may participate in the interrogation, provided that the secondary interrogator shall be present for the entire interrogation.
+The secondary interrogator will not ask any questions until the primary interrogator has finished asking questions and invites the secondary interrogator to ask questions.
+Generally, the secondary interrogator will not ask any questions until the secondary interrogator has finished asking questions and invites the primary interrogator to ask follow-up questions. - D. Unless the Superintendent of Police specifically authorizes in writing, no complaint or allegation of any misconduct concerning any incident or event which occurred five (5) years prior to the date the complaint or allegation became known to the Department shall be made the subject of a Complaint Register investigation or be re-opened or re-investigated after five (5) years from the date the Compliant Register number was issued.

-No anonymous complaint made against an officer shall be made the subject of a Complaint Register investigation unless the allegation is a violation of the Illinois Criminal Code, the criminal code of another state of the United States or a criminal violation of a federal statute.
+No anonymous complaint made against an Officer shall be made the subject of a Complaint Register investigation unless the allegation is a violation of the Illinois Criminal Code, the criminal code of another state of the United States or a criminal violation of a federal statute.